 - N52 County/Street/Civic/Multi-Arts Fairs and Festivals

-Data comes from the 2009 Core Files from the National Center for Charitable Statistics.
+Data come from the 2010 Core Files from the National Center for Charitable Statistics.

 Fast Facts from the Arts Index